 The following are categories of Personal Information defined under the Act we may collect, receive, or maintain in the course of administering firm business or receive from a client in the course of providing legal services: Identifiers, Personal information described in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)), Protected classification characteristics under California or federal law, Commercial information, Biometric information, Internet or other electronic network activity, Geolocation data, Sensory data, Professional or employment-related information, Non-public education information, and inferences drawn from other personal information.

-Your European Union (EU) Data Protection Rights
+Your European Union (EU) and United Kingdom (UK) Data Protection Rights

 Individuals may also have a right to lodge a complaint about the processing of their Personal Information with their local data protection authority.